7 Steps to Apply to a CS Graduate Program

 Applicants should also provide an up-to-date resume or CV.

-- Provide Test Scores
+- Provide Test Scores (OPTIONAL)

 The GRE is not a requirement for admission, but students can send GRE scores directly to Rice University using code: 6609.
 In lieu of the GRE, the application committee will consider work experience and a recommendation from your direct supervisor.